splunk/public-o11y-docs/splunkplatform/practice-reliability/incident-response.rst

 ***********************************************************************************

 .. meta::
-   :description: This page provides an overview of the many ways you can drill down to root cause problems and decrease MTTR using the components of Observability Cloud.
+   :description: This page provides an overview of the many ways you can drill down to root cause problems and decrease MTTR using the components of Splunk Observability Cloud.

 You can drill down to find the root cause of incidents using several tools available in Splunk Observability Cloud.
-In the following sections, see how each component of Observability Cloud is an effective incident response tool.
+In the following sections, see how each component of Splunk Observability Cloud is an effective incident response tool.

 For a better understanding of how you can use Splunk Observability Cloud with other Splunk platform products, see :ref:`scenarios-integration-scenario-landing` for sample use cases.

 Alerts and detectors
 ===================================================================================
-Use Observability Cloud alerts, detectors, events, and notifications to inform you when certain criteria are met.
+Use Splunk Observability Cloud alerts, detectors, events, and notifications to inform you when certain criteria are met.
 Alerts and detectors are often your first awareness that an incident has occurred.
-Observability Cloud has AutoDetect, or built-in alerts and detectors for supported integrations.
+Splunk Observability Cloud has AutoDetect, or built-in alerts and detectors for supported integrations.
 See :ref:`AutoDetect <autodetect>` for more information.

 Additionally, your team can create detectors to alert on performance and thresholds that matter most to you.
 For example, you can use alerts and detectors to notify your teams when your systems are nearing a limit you set in an SLO, such as approaching a server latency that is too high.
 For information on alerts, detectors, thresholds, and how they interact, see :ref:`get-started-detectoralert`.

 When you proactively use alerts and detectors to stay informed on changes in your systems, you can decrease the number of incidents your users experience and reduce toil for your teams in the future by updating your systems when events surpass a static or dynamic threshold that you set.

-You can see all alerts, including AutoDetect alerts and custom alerts, on the Alerts homepage in Observability Cloud.
+You can see all alerts, including AutoDetect alerts and custom alerts, on the Alerts homepage in Splunk Observability Cloud.
 To go to your organization's Alerts homepage, log in to Splunk Observability Cloud, then select :strong:`Alerts` in the left navigation menu.
 The following screenshot shows your Alerts homepage.

  .. image:: /_images/get-started/core-2-o11y-alerts.png
    :width: 100%
-   :alt: This screenshot shows a sample Alerts homepage in Observability Cloud.
+   :alt: This screenshot shows a sample Alerts homepage in Splunk Observability Cloud.

-AutoDetect enables Observability Cloud's automatic detectors for supported integrations.
+AutoDetect enables Splunk Observability Cloud's automatic detectors for supported integrations.
 You can subscribe to notifications for all integrations after you connect your systems and send in data for supported integrations.
 See :ref:`autodetect` to learn more.
 See also :ref:`autodetect-list`.

-Select any alert to see details and links to Observability Cloud components that you can use to troubleshoot the error.
+Select any alert to see details and links to Splunk Observability Cloud components that you can use to troubleshoot the error.
 The following critical alert shows a high API error rate.
 The :strong:`Explore Further` section on the right panel shows a link that takes you to APM where you can troubleshoot the issue.

  .. image:: /_images/get-started/alert-details.png
    :width: 100%
-   :alt: This screenshot shows the detail view of an individual critical alert in Observability Cloud.
+   :alt: This screenshot shows the detail view of an individual critical alert in Splunk Observability Cloud.

 See :ref:`scenarios-alerts-detectors` for examples of how you can use alerts to notify teams about increased server latency, high CPU usage, approaching system limits, and other conditions that negatively impact user experience.

 Dashboards
 ===================================================================================
-Observability Cloud components all contribute to the data analytics in Observability Cloud dashboards.
+Splunk Observability Cloud components all contribute to the data analytics in Splunk Observability Cloud dashboards.
 You can see charts and dashboards in APM, Infrastructure Monitoring, and RUM.
-You can also go to the homepage for all Observability Cloud dashboards to see dashboards and charts created in each component, including log views or logs data displayed in a chart.
+You can also go to the homepage for all Splunk Observability Cloud dashboards to see dashboards and charts created in each component, including log views or logs data displayed in a chart.

-Observability Cloud has built-in dashboards, custom dashboards, user dashboards, and dashboard groups.
+Splunk Observability Cloud has built-in dashboards, custom dashboards, user dashboards, and dashboard groups.
 See :ref:`dashboard-basics` for more information.
 See also :ref:`built-in dashboards <built-in-dashboards>` to learn more about built-in dashboards.
 Dashboards contain important information that can provide useful and actionable insight into your system at a glance.
 You can create custom dashboards and charts that help you monitor your SLOs, or simple dashboards that contain only a few charts that drill down into the data that you want to see.
 The following example shows a dashboard for an organization with dozens of built-in dashboards reporting on their many supported integrations.
 When users select a dashboard, they see all charts saved to this dashboard and can quickly drill down on a chart showing interesting trends or unexpected variation.

  .. image:: /_images/get-started/core2o11y-dashboard-incidentresp.gif
    :width: 100%
-   :alt: This screenshot shows a sample dashboard homepage in Observability Cloud.
+   :alt: This screenshot shows a sample dashboard homepage in Splunk Observability Cloud.

 To see your dashboards, log in to Splunk Observability Cloud and select :strong:`Dashboards` in the left navigation menu.